mvazquezc/scc-fun/demo1/README.md

 ## **Hands-on Demo 1**

-In this demo we will see how a ServiceAccount can get access to use an SCC by directly granting access to the SCC to the SA.
+In this demo we will see how a ServiceAccount (SA) can get access to use an SCC by directly granting access to the SCC to the SA.

 1. Create a namespace for running the demo